DavidOberholzer/SwaggerReactAdminGenerator/README.md

 | object*         | ObjectField*     | LongTextInput*   |
 | array           | TextField        | None             |

-* Object types use a Custom ObjectField included in the generation of the Admin on Rest Client.
+* Object types use a Custom ObjectField included in the generation of the React Admin Client.
 For the input of an object, a LongTextInput is utilized with `parse` and `format` props that handle the sending and presentation of the field data.

 ### Foriegn Key relationships